johnryt/LovelyPlots/readme.md

 # Examples

-Here is what the twinx2 function does (may require some fiddling with the ylim on the twinned y-axis to get nice-looking values)
+Here is what the twinx2 function does (may require some fiddling with the ylim on the twinned y-axis to get nice-looking values).

 ![](figs/plots/twinx2-demo.svg)